1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 #### Create

 Any logged in user can create an organization, provided the `Organization` slug is not taken yet.
-The creator becomes the first admin of the organization, acquiring the role of `user-svc:org:{$orgId}:admin` role.
+The creator becomes the first admin of the organization, acquiring the role of `user-svc:org:{orgId}:admin` role.

 #### Membership

-Admins can assign other users member (`user-svc:org:{$orgId}:user`) or admin roles (`user-svc:org:{$orgId}:admin`) for the organizations they administer.
+Admins can assign other users member (`user-svc:org:{orgId}:user`) or admin roles (`user-svc:org:{orgId}:admin`) for the organizations they administer.

 ### Use cases